JivanAmara/regression_test_utils/README.rst

 * run your program, using features that use this method.

-* Copy the TestCaseTemplate.py module to your tests directory and rename to something appropriate.
+* Copy the TestCaseTemplate module to your tests directory and rename to an appropriately named python module (don't forget to add a .py extension).

 * In your test case module make the following updates:
   * from <my.module> import MyPreviouslyUntestedClass -> reflect your code